azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![Screenshot showing testing the QnA maker](media/qna-maker-test.png "QnA Maker Test")

 17. Select **Inspect** underneath one of your test questions.
 The Inspect pane will appear, showing the question you typed, the answer, and a confidence score.
 This pane provides you an easy way to add alternate phrasing or change the answer.
 Choose **Save and train**.
-Click the **Test** button to hide the testing pane.
+Select the **Test** button to hide the testing pane.

     ![Screenshot of the Inspect pane](media/qna-maker-inspect.png "QnA Maker Inspect")